-How to Become a Certified Bank Compliance Officer
+Certified Bank Compliance Officers

-|Certification||Voluntary certification is available**|
+|Licensure and Certification||Voluntary certification is available|

-|Experience||Entry-level, experience typically required for advancement*; three years of experience required for certification**|
+|Experience||Entry-level, although experience is typically required for advancement; 3 years of experience required for certification|

 Step 1: Obtain a Bachelor's Degree

 Financial examiners typically have a minimum of a bachelor's degree.
-The program may be in accounting, business administration or another related program, such as the Bachelor of Business with a concentration in banking and finance.
-Typical degree programs for prospective bank compliance officers should include courses in fields such as mathematics, economics, accounting, finance and statistics.
+The program may be in accounting, business administration, or another related program, such as the Bachelor of Business with a concentration in banking and finance.
+Typical degree programs for prospective bank compliance officers should include courses in fields such as mathematics, economics, accounting, finance, and statistics.

 Step 2: Attain a Position as a Bank Compliance Officer

-Bank compliance officers can find employment in several types of financial institutions, including commercial banks, retail bank and trust companies, private investment banks and international banks.
+Bank compliance officers can find employment in several types of financial institutions, including commercial banks, retail bank and trust companies, private investment banks, and international banks.
 Generally, candidates start in the compliance department of the bank as a staff member.
 In order to become certified as a bank compliance officer, a candidate must have a minimum of three years of experience working in the compliance department of a bank.
 The candidate must hold a position of responsibility and perform a complete range of compliance procedures, including compliance reviews and strategic planning.

-- Take continuing education courses related to bank compliance.
+You'll want to take continuing education courses related to bank compliance.
 Individuals who wish to become certified bank compliance officers must first participate in 80 hours of compliance training classes that have been approved by the Institute of Certified Bankers (ICB).
 Interested individuals may fulfill this requirement by taking courses through the ABA National Compliance School or by completing the ABA Online Review Course.
 Classes from the American Institute of Banking or one of the state banker's associations will also fulfill this requirement.

 Step 3: Become Certified